 And then, and what makes Fox Park so interesting, you walk up to a whole section of the neighborhood built in the Early Twentieth Century, just blocks from houses from the 1870s.
 I know the Fox Lumber Company took up… Continue Reading

+Update: See a variant of these types of four-family apartment buildings in the Greater Ville.
 Shenandoah Avenue has some amazing buildings, including these two four-family flats.
-They were built for the middle class, dispelling myths about these buildings being for low-income residents.
-Bob Reuter lived in the above building.
+They were built for the middle class, dispelling myths about these buildings being for… Continue Reading

 This corner store shows the density of the neighborhood, with two store fronts, and a back staircase that goes up to apartments above, where many owners would live above their businesses.

 What I love about St. Louis architecture is how every building tells a story.
 Take this little guy, on the north side of Fox Park.
 Why is it sitting so weirdly up high?
 Well, most likely it was because this… Continue Reading